 - Reduce swelling.
 If you are experiencing swelling after a tooth extraction, ice therapy may help.
 Apply a cold ice pack for 15 minutes, and then remove for 15 minutes.
 It’s important to ice the affected area within the first 24 hours after the procedure for maximum effectiveness.

-- Don’t smoking.
+- Don’t smoke.
 Smoking after a tooth extraction is one thing that can lead to the formation of a dry socket.
-While a tooth extraction may be uncomfortable, some people say a dry socket is even more painful than the procedure itself.
+While tooth extraction may be uncomfortable, some people say a dry socket is even more painful than the procedure itself.